- What is Bitcoin mining?

 Control and customize your mining rig

-Bitcoin mining is passive, but it's not exactly “set it and forget it”.
-You need to keep an eye on the performance and power consumption of your mining rig to ensure the most efficient and profitable operation.
-Sometimes a small configuration change can make a big difference in your earnings.
+Bitcoin mining is passive, but it’s not exactly “set it and forget it.”
+You should monitor your mining rig’s performance and power consumption to ensure it’s running as efficiently and profitably as possible.
+Sometimes, a small configuration change can significantly boost your earnings.

 Risks and Limitations of Bitcoin Mining